piraeusdatastore/runc-etcd/README.md

 ## Overview

 This project builds a bash script to containerize etcd by systemd-controlled runc.
-It provides only the basic initiation, join&removal, backup&restore operations of etcd cluster, but does NOT meant to perform all the functions of etcdctl.
+It provides only the basic initiation, join&removal, backup&restore operations of etcd cluster, but does NOT mean to perform all the functions of etcdctl.

 ## Motivation